Minkalla/quantum-safe-privacy-portal/src/portal/portal-backend/README.md

 ## ⚙️ Local Development Setup

 To get the `portal-backend` running locally using Docker Compose:

+- The `docker-compose.yml` now includes an `xray-daemon` service for AWS X-Ray distributed tracing.
+This allows you to test observability features locally.
+All containers (`backend`, `mongo`, and `xray-daemon`) are orchestrated together for a production-like environment.

 1.  **Prerequisites:**
     * [Node.js](https://nodejs.org/) (v18.x recommended, but v20.x also works)